 Introduction to Careers in Artificial Intelligence

 Artificial Intelligence has turned from a niche technology/computational area into a mainstream computer science engineering toolkit.
-It has generated chaos in Silicon Valley, and big IT giants like Google, Facebook, LinkedIn, and many others are heavily investing for Careers in Artificial Intelligence.
-Artificial Intelligence goes with the tagline “The Future is Automation”, and the newbies are also starting up with these technologies as a market is very new for enterprise-level stuff.
-It is expected that Careers in Artificial Intelligence will be at the heart of new IT developments in areas like automation, DevOps platforms, the Internet Chabot, and robotics.
-Careers in Artificial Intelligence is a fast-paced and challenging field that is making visible inroads into our everyday life.
+It has generated chaos in Silicon Valley, and big IT giants like Google, Facebook, LinkedIn, and others are heavily investing in Careers in Artificial Intelligence.
+Artificial Intelligence goes with the tagline “The Future is Automation,” and the newbies are also starting up with these technologies as the market is very new for enterprise-level stuff.
+Artificial Intelligence careers are expected to be at the heart of new IT developments such as automation, DevOps platforms, Internet Chatbots, and robotics.
+Careers in Artificial Intelligence is a fast-paced and challenging field that makes visible inroads into everyday life.

-Owing to the great number of emerging multidisciplinary support alternatives due to AI and machines, the requirements for future grads will change.
-There will be hardly any need for employees who do simple and/or repetitive work.
+The requirements for future grads will change due to the significant number of emerging multidisciplinary support alternatives due to AI and machines.
+There will be hardly any need for employees who do simple and repetitive work.
 Already today, the number of factory workers is constantly decreasing, and humans are ever more becoming the control mechanism of the machine.
-The automotive industry, where many production steps are already fully automated, is the pioneer in this respect.
-So, basic education is to be taken into consideration for the same.
+The automotive industry, which pioneers the use of fully automated production steps, should consider primary education.

 - To have a career in Artificial Intelligence, you should have at least a CS degree and solid programming fundamentals.

-In addition, you should have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organizations.
+In addition, you should have the skills to conduct AI research in academic or R&D environments and identify how AI techniques can provide intelligent solutions to IT problems in companies and organizations.

 Career Path in Artificial Intelligence

-Artificial intelligence (AI) will have a fundamental impact on the global labor market in the next few years.
-Therefore, the discussion will be based on legal, economic, and business issues, such as changes in the future labor market and in company structures, impact on working time, remuneration and on the working environment, new forms of employment and the impact on labor relations.
+Artificial intelligence (AI) will impact the global labor market in the next few years.
+Therefore, the discussion will be based on legal, economic, and business issues, such as changes in the future labor market and company structures, the impact on working time, remuneration, and the working environment, new forms of employment, and the impact on labor relations.
 Will intelligent algorithms and production robots lead to mass unemployment?
 In addition to companies, employees, lawyers, and society, educational systems and legislators are also facing the task of meeting the new challenges that result from constantly advancing technology.
 So, to define careers in Artificial Intelligence, we have two types of careers, and they are as below:

-- Professional Careers: To have a vertically different “industry career” is the most of people are interested in as it fetches them with a social and trending use case which are used by the enterprises for their own improvements.
+- Professional Careers: Most people are interested in a vertically different “industry career” as it fetches them with a social and trending use case that the enterprises use for their own improvements.
 People in such careers are usually attaining peaks and perks.
-They may also find employment in agent-oriented software companies or companies specializing in the use of agent intelligence techniques.
-Their tasks may consist of developing new products and applications or directing such activities.
-Other possible opportunities include consultancy or creating a start-up company in an emerging market.
+They may also work in agent-oriented software companies or companies specializing in agent intelligence techniques.
+Their tasks may include developing new products and applications or directing such activities.
+Other opportunities include consultancy or creating a start-up company in an emerging market.
+For a more detailed breakdown of the essential AI knowledge and education, as well as insights on AI for business leaders, you can consult the “How to Learn AI from Scratch” guide.

 Job Positions